teuton-software/asker/docs/inputs/README.md

 How to build our asker input files?

-## Text plain editor
+1. Open your own text plain editor and then

-Open a plain text editor and start writting definitions.
+2. start writting definitions.

 * [Concepts](concepts.md)
     * [Including external files](files.md)